lauensmr/MDExample/Workshop_Module3.md

 With the application already integrated with [AWS CodePipeline](https://aws.amazon.com/codepipeline/), we can make modifications to the application and have them continuously deployed to your [AWS Fargate](https://aws.amazon.com/fargate/) cluster.

 In your [Amazon Cloud9](https://aws.amazon.com/cloud9/) IDE, open the file /MythicalMysfitsService-Repository/service/src/main/java/com/example/MythicalMysfitsController.java to update the code file.
 Copy the entire code segment and overwrite the files contents.
-Note to replace the REPLACE_ME values with the appropriate values.
+Note to replace the REPLACE_ME_BOOTSTRAP_BROKERS value with the non-Tls Bootstrap value that you used earlier.

 ```
 package com.example;